-It’s almost a mandate: if you want to surf, you’ll need to know the surfing terms and slang to be able to socialize with other surfers about your surfing experiences, opinions and dreams.
-When surfers talk to each other, they often use a special dialect that will confuse many outsiders and it can vary based on the region you are in.
-The following are general terms and slang broken down in three categories that will be helpful to those who are interested in surfing more than once and learning the surfing dialect.
+When starting out surfing you can feel like an outsider due to your ability.
+However you can help yourself bridge that gap by knowing the surfing terms and slang.
+That way you are able to socialize with other surfers about your surfing experiences, understand what others are talking about and eventually improve your surfing.
+When surfers talk to each other, they often use a certain words that will confuse many outsiders and it also can vary based on the region you are in.
+The following is a list of surfing lingo sayings broken down in three categories that will be helpful to those who are interested in surfing more than once.

 Talk story– To chat about the waves that day, last month, or during that one epic swell in 1987 (or was it ’88?).